BasemYahia402/BasemYahia402/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com/?lines=Front-End%20developer;Always%20learning%20new%20things&font=Fira%20Code&center=true&width=440&height=45&color=#0077B5&vCenter=true&size=22"></a>
 </p>

+## 🚀 About Me
+"Hello, my name is Basem Yahia Abdel Latif, and I am a front-end developer with a strong focus on HTML5, CSS3, JavaScript, Bootstrap, and Sass.
+With a passion for crafting visually appealing and user-friendly websites, I thrive in turning designs into interactive web experiences."

 - 🏢 I'm a Software Engineer [Front End Developer]
 - 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with JavaScript,or anything related to web development.